Which city is cheaper, Lagos or Kos?

 With a selection of resorts, Kos makes a nice vacation spot.
 It's a smaller island and there aren't as many resorts here as there are on some of the larger Greek islands.
 Some of the best resort areas include Lamp and Psalidi to the northwest, Tigaki on the west coast (a good option for families), as well as Mastihari and Marmari which both have relaxed atmospheres.
 The younger crowd often hangs out around Kardemena on the east coast.

-Kos is a world class destination for scuba diving and snorkeling.
+People travel from around the world to go scuba diving and snorkeling in Kos.
 There are countless snorkeling sports around the island where you can immerse yourself in the undersea world.
 Popular snorkeling areas include Camel Beach and Limnionas Beach.
 Make sure you understand the water conditions before heading into the water.

-There are many scuba diving and snorkeling spots near Lagos.
+Many visitors partake in scuba diving or snorkeing while visiting Lagos.
 With its unique rock formations and caves, there are many spots where you can snorkel or scuba dive nearby.
 There's also sparkling blue waters and plenty of marine life including lobster, shrimp, anemones, octopuses, and brightly colored fish.

-Both Kos and Lagos are considered to be good beach destinations.
+Both Kos and Lagos are considered to be fantastic beach destinations.

 Kos is considered to be a world-class beach destination.
 The island is famous for its beautiful beaches, many of which are sandy with various shades of color.
 There are touristy beaches with plenty of amenities as well as less frequented beaches that offer a quieter and more remote atmosphere.
 Some of the most visited beaches on the island include Agios Stefanos, Kardamena, Kefalos and Lambi while some of the more peaceful areas are Cavo Paradiso and Helona Beach.